Conan-TIGK10/mower/main/BluetoothController.md

 ## `btReadData(void) : char *`

-**Description** : This function reads data from the serial when its avaliable and returns the data as a string array
+**Description** : This function reads data from the serial when its avaliable and returns the data as a char array
 ### Use:
 ```c++
 none